adospace/message-box/README.md

 - ## Deployment
   A fully working pre-built broker server is provided in the release or as docker container (it also includes a pretty admin dashboard)

-  You can also integrate exactly the same the brocker service in a ASP.NET core project
+  You can also integrate exactly the same brocker service in a ASP.NET core project

 - ## License
   MessageBox is and always will be completely open-source under the permissive MIT license